kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/a-powerful-mindset-that-supports-learning.md

-# A powerful mindset that supports learning
+# A Powerful Mindset That Supports Learning

 *Estimated Time: 1 hour*